 How will the Rush Line BRT Project affect the Bruce Vento Regional Trail?

-The Rush Line BRT will be co-located with the Bruce Vento Regional Trail through the portion of the route that utilizes the Ramsey County Regional Railroad Authority right-of-way.
+The Rush Line BRT will be co-located with the Bruce Vento Regional Trail through the portion of the route that utilizes the Ramsey County rail right-of-way.
 There is enough of room within this public right-of-way to fit the trail, the BRT and other elements such as landscaping.

 It is a priority to ensure that the trail remain an asset to the surrounding community.
 How should the trail and the BRT be designed to share the right-of-way?
 Tell us what you think.